ChiragKotian/Alcohol-Based-Rocket-Launcher/README.md

 ## Credits:

-_This project is solely made by [me](https://github.com/ChiragKotian) as a fun project to make use of leftover alcohol-based sanitisers after the pandemic._
+_This project was solely made by [me](https://github.com/ChiragKotian) as a fun project to make use of leftover alcohol-based sanitisers after the pandemic._